As Seen On

 Then Oprah named us one of her Favorite Things.

-speak your language because I’ve lived it.
+I speak your language because I lived it first.

 when the right question changes everything